-Gillian walks over to Mika’s reception booth, and to compensate the camera cuts to a view where Mika’s creepy stare is the center of the action .
-Nearly every time the player enters JUNKER HQ’s reception area from now on, this is the only camera view they’re given: Mika peering unflinchingly up at the player, her mouth slightly open.
+Gillian walks over to Mika’s reception booth, and to compensate the camera cuts to a view where Mika’s stare is the center of the action.
+Nearly every time the player enters JUNKER HQ’s reception area, this is the only camera view they’re given: Mika peering unflinchingly up at the player, her mouth slightly open.

 If the player chooses to “look” at Mika, Gillian will repeatedly reassure Mika that she’s beautiful and attractive.
 Mika thanks Gillian for his compliments.

-Quite a few of Snatcher’s problematic interactions are optional; the player does not have to trigger these scenes to see the game’s ending.
+Quite a few of Snatcher’s inappropriate interactions are optional; the player does not have to trigger these scenes to see the game’s ending.
 The game does, however, greatly encourage the habit of triple-checking everything in order to progress.
-Regardless of whether screens of in-game text are optional, they were put into the game for the player to experience, and, on top of that, some of the questionable choices are the first to be listed.
 These scenes aren’t hidden in mountains of programming code that only a hacker could find; they can be experienced through normal play.
 Gillian could be given any number of other choices when interacting with women, yet sexual harassment is often the first alternative to unremitting detective work.

-With Mika, things can escalate to the point where Gillian is already guilty of sexual harassment with his frequent sexual advances and remarks on her beauty.
-Despite this, Mika merely wonders aloud how Gillian will possibly succeed professionally with his gross behavior, calling him overly persistent with his advances.
-Mika’s rebukes in the Sega CD version are more firm, and don’t seem as disingenuous or put-on as they are in original versions, where it’s implied Mika would be more interested in Gillian’s sexual proposals if they both didn’t have a job to do.
+Things can escalate to the point where Gillian is already guilty of sexual harassment with his frequent sexual advances and remarks on Mika’s beauty.
+Despite this, Mika merely wonders aloud how Gillian will succeed professionally with his behavior and simply calls him persistent.
+Mika’s rebukes in the Sega CD version are more firm, and don’t seem as disingenuous as they are in original versions, where it’s implied Mika would be more interested in Gillian’s sexual proposals if they both didn’t have a job to do.

 Unfortunately, due to the failings of the game design and writing, Mika seems dubious and capricious.
 She can immediately go from scolding Gillian for his harassment to saying things like, “I have a pretty good memory, Mr. Seed.
 Especially if it’s concerning an attractive man like you.”
-A “good” memory, the writing has Mika say of herself, though she proves just the opposite.
+A “good” memory, though the writing demonstrates just the opposite.